How Should I Coach an Underperforming Colleague?

 In higher education, supervisors are also colleagues, which makes dealing with faculty and staff who aren’t meeting expectations particularly challenging.

 You’ll learn a step-by-step method for coaching and get field-tested tips galore, plus a conceptual approach you can adapt to your specific situation.
-Cipriano and Buller will get you thinking about:
+The presenters will get you thinking about:

 - Whether a colleague’s poor performance could be a symptom of a larger problem